-Our Highlights trip gives you the best sections of the full Adlerweg from St Johann to St Anton, maximizing your time in the mountains and minimizing long valley stages.
+Our Highlights trip gives you the best sections of the full Adlerweg from St Johann in Tirol to St Anton, maximizing your time in the mountains and minimizing long valley stages.
 We have reviewed the route carefully and have selected what we think are the 'Highlights' and then use the efficient and easy Austrian buses and trains to shortcut some of the longer valley days.
-We also include a second night in Innsbruck where we have a fabulous little day-walk option that we would recommend walking, called the Zirbenweg.
+We also include a second night in Innsbruck where we have a great option for a day-walk high above Innsbruck.
+This day walk is called the Zirbenweg.
 It is aided by a cable car at the start and chairlifts at the end, and offers magnificent views over Innsbruck and the surrounding mountains.

 The Adlerweg's terrain comprises wide tracks through forests, tarmac lanes, zig-zagging hillside paths and steep, rocky mountain paths.
 At one point, the Eppzirler Scharte, the terrain is steep and loose over scree, needing careful footing.
 In some places, on optional variant paths the paths, are more steep and loose sections.
 The Adlerweg has no via ferrata or climbing sections and is a trek throughout.

 Is it for me?